134th Siege Battery, Royal Garrison Artillery: Macedonia

 The British Salonika Army (BSF) had been sent to Macedonia in October 1915 but it was desperately short of heavy artillery, and 134th Siege Bty was one of five 6-inch howitzer batteries sent out as reinforcements in the summer of 1916, where they joined 37th Heavy Artillery Group (HAG), a headquarters transferred from the Western Front.
 Prior to the battery's arrival, 766 Company, Army Service Corps (ASC), had been formed at Salonika on 13 July 1916, as its Siege Park Motor Transport (MT).

 When 134th Siege Bty reached the front on 4 September, 37th HAG was supporting XII Corps.
 The BSF had just redeployed and began a period of putting pressure on the enemy with raids and larger operations.
 From 6 September, XII Corps' artillery began a slow bombardment of the Macukovo Salient on the left bank of the River Vardar, rising to a systematic bombardment on 10 September.
 On 13 September the 6-inch howitzers fired all day, until 02.00 next morning; as soon as the artillery lifted off the objectives, the infantry of 65th Brigade stormed the positions known as the 'Piton des Mitrailleuses' and the 'Dorsale' north of Macukovo.
 However, having made a demonstration, these exposed positions were abandoned at dusk.
 Infantry casualties had been heavy in this Action at Macukovo, and sickness was rife, so for a long time to come XII Corps maintained the pressure with artillery bombardments and small raids.

 Crew positioning a 6-inch 26 cwt howitzer.

 37th HAG with 134th Siege Bty and two other 6-inch howitzer batteries was then switched to XVI Corps along the River Struma, which was ordered to attack to prevent Bulgarian troops being sent elsewhere.
 The howitzers were dug in on the lower slopes of the foothills west of Orlyak.
 81st Brigade crossed the river during the foggy night of 29/30 September and the bombardment began at 05.45, with the heavies firing on enemy-held trenches, dugouts, and buildings.
-81st Brigade seized Karajakoi Bala, but an attempt to push on to Karajakoi Zir was foiled by enfilade fire from a flanking trench.
+81st Brigade seized Karajakoi Bala, but an attempt to push on to Karajakoi Zir was foiled by enfilade firefrom a flanking trench.
 The infantry prepared to renew the attack next day while some of the 6-inch howitzers tried to hit the flanking trench.
 The second village was captured and the troops dug in to fend off counter-attacks.
 On 3 October the narrow salient that had been captured was widened by the seizure of Yenikoi.
 Armoured car and cavalry patrols pushed beyond the villages discovered that the Bulgarians had fallen back a long way.